On this page 6

 - Alaska DBS Southwest District office: Monday–Friday, 8:00 a.m. to 4:30 p.m.
 Alaska Time.

-Typical inspection sequence: Typical DBS commercial sequence: (1) Pre-construction site verification if required, (2) Foundation and footing inspection, (3) Underground utilities, (4) Structural framing, (5) Rough-in inspections: mechanical, plumbing, electrical, (6) Insulation and vapor barrier inspection, (7) Fire protection systems if applicable, (8) Final inspection, (9) Certificate of occupancy.
+Typical sequence: Typical DBS commercial sequence: (1) Pre-construction site verification if required, (2) Foundation and footing inspection, (3) Underground utilities, (4) Structural framing, (5) Rough-in inspections: mechanical, plumbing, electrical, (6) Insulation and vapor barrier inspection, (7) Fire protection systems if applicable, (8) Final inspection, (9) Certificate of occupancy.

 King Salmon is accessible by scheduled Alaska Airlines air service from Anchorage, making DBS inspector travel more feasible than in outlying villages.
 Plan inspection schedule accordingly.